 — Little Feat,

-For the last nine years, I have burned up the highways and byways of North America from my home base in Tampa as an editor and video producer first with an international produce trade publication and now as the publisher of Southeast Produce Weekly and the soon-to-launch consumer website Where The Food Comes From.
-For the last 18 months I’ve also been privileged to serve as a correspondent with the RFD-TV Network.
+For the last 10 years, I have burned up the highways and byways of North America from my home base in Tampa as an editor and video producer/host, first with an international produce trade publication and now as the publisher of Southeast Produce Weekly and the soon-to-launch consumer website Where The Food Comes From.
+For the last 18 months I’ve also been privileged to serve as a correspondent and producer with the RFD-TV Network as well.

 I’ve busted watermelons in the fields of the Rio Grande Valley and eaten Vidalia onions straight out of the ground in Georgia.
 I’ve seen hothouses in Canada and Mexico and smelled Gilroy, CA in the summer when the garlic’s in the air (smells like money).
 I’ve hit all the big shows from Atlanta to Chicago to L.A. but I’ve spent way more time than that in small towns and places where the nearest hotel is so far away it just makes sense to stay with hosts who long ago became friends (Thanks, folks).